If you have not yet signed up for the ACE CPT certification, receive a big discount here.

 - Shift from beverages with added sugars to beverages without sugar.

 Key Guideline 5: Support Healthy Eating Patterns for All

-Everyone has a role in helping to create and support healthy eating patterns in multiple settings worldwide, from the school, to home, and to communities.
+Everyone has a role in helping to create and support healthy eating patterns in multiple settings worldwide, from the school to home and to communities.

-For people to make healthy decisions, they have to first be able to understand the nutrients that contribute to a diet that is healthy, and to know the foods that have those nutrients.
+For people to make healthy decisions, they have first to be able to understand the nutrients that contribute to a diet that is healthy and to know the foods that have those nutrients.